 The Verdict: Charcoal might have a slight edge in flavor, but the variables in ingredients and smoke flavor mean that results are comparable with electric smokers.

-The Bottom Line: Charcoal or an Electric Smoker?
+The Bottom Line: A Charcoal or an Electric Smoker?

 Both types of smokers excel in different ways.
 Electric smokers are easier to use, have better temperature control, and the flavorful results can be impressive.